Sound Calendar of the Year

 The participant’s awareness of and concern for our human living condition, preservation of existing land or animals, environmental issues and the changing sonic environment that is a result of global warming should inspire this collection of sound.
 The participating audio collectors will submit audio files accompanied by a brief description indicating their names, date, time, location, intent, and the reason for collecting the specific sounds, with a personal description of the experience.
 (Read Guideline and How to Collect the Sound) They may also submit a photo or a video clip of the scene where the sounds originated.
 All the participants will be credited in the finished project.

 The collected sounds will be sent to composer Jin Hi Kim who will compile and edit them in order to create a new sound installation.
-Kim will utilize studio time with a sound engineer to edit the materials as well as create the sound calendar based on her philosophical and aesthetic choices and on-going research and concerns about our changing environment.
-At the end of the year, the completed 20-minute work will be presented as an exhibition/installation at various locations.
+Kim will utilize studio time with a sound engineer to edit the materials as well as create the sound mix based on her philosophical and aesthetic choices as well as on-going research and concerns about our changing environment.
+If the participant submitted more than 10 recordings of different sounds, he/she may create own sound mix (Please consult with Jin regarding the sound mix).
+At the end of the year, the completed sound mixes will be presented as an exhibition/installation at various locations.

 When we look at photographs and visuals of horrible environment landscape, we are deeply impacted by and the experience causes us a pain and alerts us to concern about better living environment.
 In the same way the sound should impact our emotion.
 If we pay attention to environmental sound every day, monthly and yearly, we are listening to the soundscape surrounding us that is reflection of either human living style or discovery of living environment.
 Sound Calendar of the Year is a sonic form that juxtaposes existing sounds caused by both nature and human behavior.

-Participants will collect sounds with smart phones (mp3) or recording devices of environmental sounds ranging from the sound of nature to urban noise and innumerable other sonic environments as discussed above.
-They may also submit a video clip or a photo of the scene where the sounds originated.
+Participants will collect sounds with recording devices or smart phones (mp3) of environmental sounds ranging from the sound of nature to urban noise and innumerable other sonic environments as discussed above.
+They may also submit a video clip or few photos of the site where the sounds originated.

 How to Collect the Sound